1.1 High quality feedback; how to give this quickly and effectively?

 The theme of the current participants of the Educational Leadership Course is: Student’s responsibilities.
 In this workshop the participants will take you on a journey of the ideas they have developed.
 What does this theme mean?
 How can we give students more control over their own learning process?
 What is required for this?
 What can teachers do?
 What curriculum changes are needed to achieve this?
-The participants would like to test their ideas against the views of the VU teaching and student community.
+In this workshop the participants will work together to develop more understanding of the theme and develop ideas using Design thinking methods.

 Luuk Terbeek, LEARN!
 Academy

 Education and ICT, what do you do with it?
 Regardless of your role or function, in this workshop you will learn how the OVI training helps you.
 The OVI training is developed by the VU Amsterdam and stands for 'Education Strengthened with ICT'.
 The training is based on scientific knowledge and shows effective methods.
 The OVI training offers concrete activities and a lot of additional information for all phases of education; from context analysis up to and including student evaluation.
 OVI can be followed in an online or blended programme, both as a team and as an individual.
 The modular design of the OVI training makes this training also very suitable as an addendum to the BKO.
 Learn in this workshop what the OVI method is and decide if you want to work with it.

 The VU is becoming increasingly diverse, with international or "mobile" students adding a new dimension of diversity to the mix.
 In a "Mixed Classroom" these differences are used to enrich the learning experience for all students present in the classroom.
 Therefore, besides a "what", there is also a "how".
 In this interactive workshop we examine our own experiences, why a specific approach is needed and how we can achieve this.
 Best Practices will be shared and discussed.

 Teachers can sign up here for future workshops.

 1.7 Caring Universities

 Leonore de Wit, Sascha Struijs, FBHMS